-In recent times, there have been greater awareness and much emphasis have been placed on data privacy especially with the enforcement of GDPR in Europe, CCPA in California/US (and more states have joined in), and other related privacy laws in numerous countries worldwide (learn about Knorex’s privacy policies and efforts).
-Apple, in particular, has significantly drummed up its effort in tightening privacy protection.
+In recent times, data privacy has become a pivotal matter especially with the enforcement of GDPR in Europe, CCPA in California/US (and more states have joined in), and other related privacy laws in numerous countries worldwide (learn about Knorex’s privacy policies and efforts).
+Apple, in particular, has significantly drummed up its multi-prong efforts in tightening privacy protection.

-In a short span of 3 years, Apple has released a flurry of Intelligent Tracking Prevention (ITP) versions (v1.0, 2.0, 2.1, 2.2, and 2.3) for its Safari Internet browser to address users’ privacy concerns by preventing cross-site tracking and completely removing the support for third-party cookies starting in September 2017 with the release of Safari 12 and iOS 11.
+In a short span of 3 years, Apple has released a flurry of Intelligent Tracking Prevention (ITP) versions (v1.0, 2.0, 2.1, 2.2, and 2.3) for its Safari Internet browser/iOS to address users’ privacy concerns by preventing cross-site tracking and completely removing the support for third-party cookies starting in September 2017 with the release of Safari 12 and iOS 11.
 Henceforth, 7-day expiration for first-party cookies and 1-day expiration for cookies set by link decoration are now the new norm.
-These measures have made it extremely difficult to track users, retarget them and attribute the conversions on Safari browser, which commands a sizeable market share in the US and the mobile universe.
+These measures have made it extremely difficult for marketers to track users as before, to retarget them and attribute the conversions on Safari browser, which commands a sizeable market share in the US and the mobile universe.

-Google Chrome has been following the footstep of Safari by enforcing the SameSite tracking and has stopped sending third-party cookies in cross-site requests unless the cookies are secured and flagged using an Internet standard called SameSite (learn more about Google Chrome’s SameSite and here; and technical explanation about SameSite).
-Google also announced the removal of support for third-party cookies in 2 years’ time, triggering the Great Cookie demise countdown.
-Similar action was taken by Mozilla/Firefox browser.
+Google Chrome has been following the footstep of Safari by enforcing the SameSite tracking and stopped sending third-party cookies in cross-site requests unless the cookies are secured and flagged using an Internet standard called SameSite (learn more about Google Chrome’s SameSite and here; and technical explanation about SameSite).
+Google has also (re-)announced the phasing out of third-party cookies in 2 years’ time, triggering the demise countdown of the Great Cookie.
+Similar action was taken by Mozilla Firefox browser.

 Impact on Digital Advertising Ecosystem

-- The ability to attribute conversions will be extremely hard to achieve anymore or may not be supported at all, hence dialling digital advertising traceability back into the times of traditional media;
+- Ability to attribute conversions will be extremely hard to achieve anymore or may not be supported at all, hence dialling digital advertising traceability back into the times of traditional media;

 - Ability to perform de-duplication across channels will be almost impossible as all these identifiers get phased out;

 How is Knorex Addressing These Challenges?

-These are extremely challenging headwind that the advertising industry is facing.
+These are extremely challenging headwind that the (digital) advertising industry is facing.
 Here at Knorex, we have been hard at work to develop various technologies and solutions to work in compliance with the privacy law/framework/industry standards:

 - Enabling first-party cookies to track and attribute: We implemented this solution to ensure that tracking is done on the website domain of the advertiser, i.e. on the website where the advertiser’s customers place their order for a product or a service.
-In other words, we will not be dropping our cookies (i.e. considered as a third-party cookies in this case) on the website/domain of the advertiser in the process of enabling tracking sales conversion on the advertiser’s website.
+In other words, we will not be dropping our cookies (i.e. also known as “third-party cookies”) on the website of the advertiser in the process of enabling tracking sales conversion on the advertiser’s website.
 Knorex tracker will only access the customer’s information via the advertiser’s website/domain and using Knorex proprietary technology to track users across website(s) and app(s).
 This will allow us to achieve the following:

 - Compatibility with ITP 2.x requirement by Safari;